Residential mortgages are mortgage agreements used to finance the purchase of a residential property which you typically would live in.

 The cheapest deals – best buy tables can be deceiving!

-It is important to look beyond the headline rate of a product.
-A low rate on a fixed mortgage may look attractive, but keep an eye on the subsequent rate, as well as any arrangement fees, exit charges and early repayment costs.
+It is important to look beyond the headline interest rate of a product.
+A low rate on a fixed mortgage may look attractive, but keep an eye out for the subsequent rate, as well as any arrangement fees, exit charges and early repayment costs.
+The lowest interest rate is not always the best or cheapest deal.

-Make sure you also consider the costs of legal and survey work.
+Make sure you also consider the costs of legal and survey work as well as any Stamp Duty Land Tax payable on purchases.

 We will search the whole of the market to find the best deal for you.
 Give us a call and save yourself time and money!